lakshmancharubsc-blip/car-dealership-app/README.md

-# Car Dealership Review Application
+# fullstack_developer_capstone

-This project is a Django and React based Car Dealership Review Application.
+This is a Django and React-based full-stack application for car dealership listings and customer reviews.

 ## Features
 - User Registration and Login